Developer-Autodesk/forge.learning/docs/viewer/dashboard/layout.md

 # Adjust layout

-This step of the tutorial uses the basic layout of your app, but adds an extra collumn for charts.
+This step of the tutorial uses the basic layout of your app, but adds an extra column for charts.

 Let's create a new `dashboard` folder under `/js/` to place the new files.